microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 Since the models you create will be persisted over time as users load and close the app, DataObject provides lifecycle methods to control the first-time creation and subsequent loading of your model.

 - `initializingFirstTime()` runs when a client creates the DiceRoller for the first time.
 It does not run when additional clients connect to the application.
 We'll use this to provide an initial value for the dice.

 - `hasInitialized()` runs when clients load the DiceRoller.
 We'll use this to hook up our event listeners to respond to data changes made in other clients.

-DataObject also provides a "root" **Distributed Data Structure (DDS)**.
+DataObject also provides a `root` **distributed data structure (DDS)**.
 DDSes are collaborative data structures that you'll use like local data structures, but as each client modifies the data, all other clients will see the changes.
-This "root" DDS is a [SharedDirectory][] which stores key/value pairs and works very similarly to a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), providing methods like `set()` and `get()`.
+This `root` DDS is a [SharedDirectory][] which stores key/value pairs and works very similarly to a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), providing methods like `set()` and `get()`.
 However, it also fires a `"valueChanged"` event so we can observe changes to the data coming in from other users.